Solapur: Civic administration

 The civic administration of the city is managed by the Solapur Municipal Corporation, which was established on the Maharashtra Day of 1 May 1964 in the building constructed by Mallappa Warad in 1930.
 The corporation oversees the engineering works, health, sanitation, water supply, administration and taxation in the city.
 It is headed by a mayor who is assisted by municipal commissioner and elected representatives.
 The city is divided into 135 wards and 6 zones.
 The corporation members also known as corporators are elected by the citizens of Solapur every five years.
 The corporators, in turn, elect the mayor.
 Its activities include developing new layouts and roads, town-planning and land-acquisition.

 As Solapur is one of the most important city for the transportation towards south and north India, here it's essential for the State and Central Government to develop this District.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Solapur Municipal Corporation reported total revenue receipts of ₹725 crore (US$87 million) and total expenditure of ₹764 crore (US$92 million) in 2022–23.
+Tax revenue accounted for about 39.0% of the total revenue, while the corporation received ₹308 crore in grants during the financial year.